ipfs/ipfs-docs/docs/concepts/faq.md

 ### What is the connection between IPFS and Filecoin?

 Filecoin and IPFS are two separate, complementary protocols, both created by Protocol Labs.
 IPFS allows peers to store, request, and transfer verifiable data with each other, while Filecoin is designed to provide a system of persistent data storage.
-Under Filecoin’s incentive structure, clients pay to store data at specific levels of redundancy and availability, and miners earn payments and rewards by continuously storing data and cryptographically proving it.
+Under Filecoin's incentive structure, clients pay to store data at specific levels of redundancy and availability, and miners earn payments and rewards by continuously storing data and cryptographically proving it.

-In short: IPFS addresses and moves content; while Filecoin is an incentive layer to persist data.
+In short: IPFS addresses and moves content, while Filecoin is an incentive layer to persist data.

 These components are separable - you can use one without the other, and IPFS already supports more self-organized or altruistic forms of data persistence via tools like [IPFS Cluster](https://cluster.ipfs.io/).
 Compatibility between IPFS and Filecoin is intended to be as seamless as possible, but we expect it to evolve over time.
 You can view the [draft spec for IPFS-Filecoin Interoperability](https://github.com/filecoin-project/specs/issues/143) and [ideas for future improvements](https://github.com/filecoin-project/specs/issues/144) to learn more.